AngBenn/82192025_Churning_Customers/README.md

 matplotlib
 scikeras
 Acknowledgments
 This project was developed as part of a customer churn prediction task.
-Feel free to adapt and extend it based on your specific requirements.
+This is the link to my video: https://drive.google.com/drive/u/0/folders/19UdGDSgm6t0FBEsBIEh7PHoNhUXuoLvT